 To make matters worse, each item on the list unfolds into hundreds if not thousands of discrete security topics and requirements.
-I’ve heard it said that security is a mile wide and an inch deep, though our leading security guidance suggests otherwise.
+The saying goes that "security is a mile wide and an inch deep," though our leading security guidance suggests otherwise.
 Properly done, cybersecurity is a mile wide and many miles deep.

 Transitioning to the Openly Secure World

-As late as seven years ago, I remember hearing CISOs and CIOs refusing to share security information with their industry Information Sharing Analysis Centers (ISACs).
+It wasn't too long ago that CISOs and CIOs refused to share security information with their industry Information Sharing Analysis Centers (ISACs).
 They claimed that their security information was proprietary, and they held it as dear as any other information that provided them a competitive advantage over their rivals.
 Presently this sentiment seems to be an extreme exception.
 ISACs are now ubiquitously considered key providers of threat and event information, and many organizations openly participate in information exchanges.

-I believe the success of industry ISACs is indicative of a greater acceptance of the security community that collaboration is cheaper and more effective means of security than the alternative.
-I hope the transition in the attitudes around sharing information risk can be extended to other aspects of cybersecurity, particularly around the labor-intensive security domains like operations and continuous monitoring, network security, as well as third-party cyber risk.
+The success of industry ISACs is indicative of a greater acceptance of the security community that collaboration is cheaper and more effective means of security than the alternative.
+Hopefully the transition in the attitudes around sharing information risk can be extended to other aspects of cybersecurity, particularly around the labor-intensive security domains like operations and continuous monitoring, network security, as well as third-party cyber risk.
 After all, if organizations have already accepted sharing critically important security event information with partners, what is holding them back from participating more openly in the security community?

 There is a lot to be gained by working openly and collaboratively in the cybersecurity space.
 How much more effective could we be if we could, with many other organizations, subscribe to security services that shared lessons learned across many organizations?
 How much more effective could we be by pulling resources to block threats, not from just our ecosystem, but from large swathes of the internet?
-These, I feel are questions we should focus on if we want to protect not only our own boundaries, but the economies and ecosystems of our nations, and the availability and openness of cyberspace for everyone.
+We should focus on these questions if we want to protect not only our own boundaries, but the economies and ecosystems of our nations, and the availability and openness of cyberspace for everyone.

 The Open Operations Vision